Chain Guardians Tops 24-Hour Volume of $2.31 Million (CGG)

-Chain Guardians (CGG) traded flat against the U.S. dollar during the 24 hour period ending at 9:00 AM Eastern on July 12th.
-One Chain Guardians coin can currently be purchased for about $1.37 or 0.00002309 BTC on exchanges.
-In the last seven days, Chain Guardians has traded flat against the U.S. dollar.
-Chain Guardians has a market cap of $48.38 million and $2.31 million worth of Chain Guardians was traded on exchanges in the last day.
+Chain Guardians (CGG) traded flat against the U.S. dollar during the 24-hour period ending at 0:00 AM E.T. on July 12th.
+Chain Guardians has a total market capitalization of $48.38 million and approximately $2.31 million worth of Chain Guardians was traded on exchanges in the last day.
+One Chain Guardians coin can now be purchased for $1.37 or 0.00002309 BTC on exchanges.
+During the last seven days, Chain Guardians has traded flat against the U.S. dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.